 How Does My Homeschooled Senior Apply to College?

 While you may be convinced that homeschooling is a better option for your child, doubts may come to surface when it comes time to apply to college.
 What does a homeschooled applicant need in order to apply to college?
-And is a homeschooled applicant treated differently from any other applicant (or even disadvantaged)?
+Are homeschooled applicants treated differently from any other applicant (or even disadvantaged)?

 Admission requirements for homeschool applicants don’t differ greatly from applicants who have attended an institutional high school.
-Colleges will ask for a high school transcript, just the same as is required of any other applicant.
+Colleges ask for a high school transcript, which is standard for any other applicant.
 As a homeschooled student, your parent or primary teacher is responsible for creating your high school transcript and for sending it to your colleges.
 The transcript should look like a standard high school transcript, including:

 - a list of all the courses you have taken in high school, with the number of credits and the grade earned for each